Diegiwg/devopness/examples/applications/ruby-rails/README.md

 1. Open the **Details** page of your application.
 2. Click **ADD DAEMON** in the application details.
 3. Provide a name for the daemon, such as `rails-server`.
-4. Specify the command to start your application: `rails s`.
+4. Specify the command to start your application: `bundle exec rails server`.
 5. Click **CONFIRM** to create the daemon.

 ## 🌐 Creating a Virtual Host for the Application